BadAcronym/river2D_mapedit/README.md

 since I am currently working on a fairly small game (16x16 tiles on a 360p base canvas), the abilities of the editor reflect that right now. but, you can:

-- open the editor and start placing tiles
+- open the editor and start placing tiles!
 - to load tiles, you must place your tilesheet in `assets/tiles/tilesheet.qoi`.
+- saving and loading projects is possible. `mapedit` will load whatever `.rte` file you have placed in the root folder (where `src` and `include` live).
+It will save by pressing `s` in the editor.
+- `t` from the editor will toggle the tile selection menu.
+- `ctrl+z` and `ctrl+y` are redo and undo, there's now a proper action history.
+- `0` through `9` will switch the layer you can place onto
+- `escape` will toggle the main menu
 - `q` from the main menu will quit the editor
-- `escape` will bring up the main menu
-- `t` from the editor will toggle the tile selection menu
-- `1` through `4` will switch the layer you can place onto

 ## known issues / future plans
-- scaling does not work correctly, unless the base canvas resolution is set to 640x360p.
+- scaling is blurry on windows.
-- the tilesize is hardcoded to `16x16` (for now).
+- the smallest tilesize is hardcoded to `8x8` (for now).
-- you can't save or load your projects, yet.
-- the cursor is not changing on windows, yet.